 - Dislocations – Elbow dislocations typically result from a fall on an outstretched hand that results in hyperextension of the elbow.
 Dislocations are typically treated with relocation under sedation followed by a couple of weeks of immobilization in a hinged brace.
 Mobilization is then started gradually increasing extension over a period of weeks.
 This is supervised by a physical therapist and your doctor.
 These injuries do very well and rarely require surgery

 - Lateral and Medial Epicondylitis – These very common conditions are referred to as “Tennis Elbow” and “Golfer’s Elbow”.
 They are the result of chronic repetitive injury to the extensor or flexor tendons of the wrist that attach on the lateral(outside) or medial(inside) of the elbow.
 Patients present with complaints of pain with lifting weighted objects or with extending or flexing the wrist.
-Historically, physicians have given steroid injections for this problem, but we know from the orthopaedic literature that these injections provide no long term benefit and can actually harm the tendon and cause long term problems.
+Historically, physicians have given steroid injections for this problem, but we know from the orthopedic literature that these injections provide no long term benefit and can actually harm the tendon and cause long term problems.
 When this problem is persistent, surgery was recommended to “repair” the tendon.
 Currently, there are better non-operative options.

 - Distal Biceps Tendon Rupture – The biceps tendon attaches to the radial tuberosity just distal to the elbow joint.
 The biceps muscle’s primary responsibility supination of the forearm (turning palm up), but it is also a secondary flexor of the elbow.
 The brachialis is the primary flexor of the elbow.
 A distal biceps rupture results from forced extension of an elbow from a nearly extended elbow against the force of a fully contracted biceps.
 Patients will usually feel a “pop” and develop bruising on the medial forearm.
 These tears require surgical repair in order to heal.
 They can be treated non-surgically but will result in significant supination and elbow flexion weakness.
 Please click on the following link to see a surgical video of Dr. Jones repairing a distal biceps. https://www.youtube.com/watch?v=mvTzy8Y6JiQ This video has been viewed by thousands of surgeons in order to learn Dr. Jones’ technique.
-It was uploaded to an orthopaedic surgeon continuing education site, Orthobullets, and surgeons who watched it received continuing education credits.
+It was uploaded to an orthopedic surgeon continuing education site, Orthobullets, and surgeons who watched it received continuing education credits.

 - Arthritis and Loose Bodies – Patients can develop arthritis or loose bodies in the elbow after suffering a traumatic injury (fracture or dislocation).
 Arthritic elbows are rarely symptomatic unless they develop significant loss of motion.
 However, they can develop loose bodies that float around the elbow and intermittently cause locking and pain.
 This is the primary indication for elbow arthroscopy.
 Arthroscopy is a minimally invasive procedure that involves several 5mm incisions that allows the surgeon to insert a viewing scope and instruments into the joint.
-The scope allows the surgeon to visualize the joint, clean up arthritis and remove the loose bodies.
+The scope allows the surgeon to visualize the joint, clean up arthritis, and remove the loose bodies.
 This is a fairly quick procedure and the recovery is predictably quick.